-Even with the possibility of a refund dangling in front of us, most of us hate to file our taxes.
+Even with the possibility of a refund dangling in front of us, most of us hate to do our taxes.

-Online tax filing services significantly ease the burden without paying personal-accountant-level dollars.
+Online tax prep and filing services significantly ease the burden without paying personal-accountant-level dollars.
 But of the many available tax preparation companies, which is the best?

 In this review, we’ll cover TaxAct, one of the lesser-known income-tax filing programs — but a frugal filing option you’ll want to check out.

 Here’s what you need to know about TaxAct.

 TaxAct offers DIY online tax software that helps you file your tax returns neatly, completely and accurately.
 Even if you’re a tax whiz, having a guide streamlines the process and could save you time and money.
 These services scan hundreds of credits and deductions to ensure you get the biggest refund (or lowest tax bill) possible.

 Compared with the better-known e-filing products, like H&R Block and TurboTax, TaxAct is pretty scaled down — and thus, more affordable.